neha-kay/Kiko-plus/_posts/2014-03-03-getting-the-first-date-isnt-the-hardest-part.md

 _"What should I wear?
 Should I tell them weird thing X, Y, or Z about myself?"_

-By asking this person on a date, you then involve a set of unwanted expectations associated with dating versus seeing them in a natural setting/as they are in daily life.
+By asking this person on a date, you inadvertently involve a set of unwanted expectations associated with dating versus seeing them in a natural setting/as they are in daily life.
 It adds a crapton of awkwardness to the mix and encourages both people to be less themselves than they’d naturally be.

 __3. After a couple dates, it’s significantly harder to cut off the potential relationship without hurting the other person’s feelings.__